codeOfSamson/moloco-mockAPI/README.md

 'python3 -m venv venv'
 then:
-'source venv/bin/activate'  # on Mac/Linux or
+'source venv/bin/activate'  if on Mac/Linux or
-'venv\Scripts\activate'     # on Windows
+'venv\Scripts\activate'    if on Windows

+(enter 'deactivate' in terminal to exit virtual environment)

 3)Install dependencies, run this command in terminal:
 'pip install -r requirements.txt'